Floods most often occur during major storm events that produce large amounts of rain over short periods of time. There are three potential scenarios:

-Large volumes of water over an extended period.
-This type of flooding will occur over the long term of the storm, and the flooding may continue long after the storm passes.
+Large volumes of water over an extended period of time.
+This type of flooding will occur over the duration of the storm, and the flooding may continue long after the storm passes.
 There will oftentimes be a lag between the event and the flooding as water moves through the hydrologic system.
-It may even be an event that did not have heavy rain in your location, but areas upstream experienced significant rainfall.
+It may even be an event that did not generate heavy rain in your location, but areas upstream experienced significant rainfall.

 Storm-surge flooding from the wind and waves of hurricanes and tropical storms that result in the accumulation of excessive amounts of water along the coast.
 It is a combination of the low pressure of the storm allowing water to rise and the relentless surf pushing water inland faster than it can escape against the same waves back to deeper water.

-Coastal erosion has both natural causes and causes related to human activities.
-Gradual coastal erosion results naturally from fluctuations in sea-level and by longshore drift.
-Ideally the movement of sand functions like a balanced budget.
-Sand is continually removed by longshore currents moving parallel to the shoreline in some areas, but it is also continually replaced by different currents of the same type.
+Coastal erosion has both natural causes and human-related activity causes.
+Gradual coastal erosion occurs naturally from fluctuations in sea-level and by longshore drift.
+Sand moves parallel to the coast in longshore currents.
+Ideally, the movement of sand functions like a balanced budget.
+Sand is continually removed and replaced at a location by longshore currents.

-Structures such as piers or sea walls, jetties and navigational inlets may interrupt the movement of sand as it can become trapped in one place by these types of structures.
-The currents will, of course, continue to flow, though depleted of sand trapped elsewhere.
-With significant amounts of sand trapped in the system, the continuing motion of currents (now deficient in sand) results in erosion.
+Structures such as piers, sea walls, jetties, and navigational inlets may interrupt the movement of sand and it can become trapped in one place by these types of structures.
+The longshore currents will continue to flow, though depleted of sand trapped elsewhere.
+With significant amounts of sand trapped in the system, the continuing motion of currents results in erosion.
 In this way, human development and construction activities resulting in the unnatural trapping of sand have the potential to result in significant coastal erosion over time.

-The most severe coastal erosion can occur over a very short period of time when the state is impacted by hurricanes and other severe weather systems as a combination of storm surge, flooding and wind erode the coast.
+The most severe coastal erosion can occur over a very short period of time when the state is impacted by hurricanes and other severe weather systems as a combination of storm surge flooding and wind and waves erode the coast.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?